JustNik-jpg/BasicPlatformer/README.md

 # BasicPlatformer
 Just a basic platformer to test my skills

-Not much to see rn
+Not much to see

+### Controls
+A, D - move right, left
+Space - jump
+LMB, RMB - attack left, right

+###### More to come...?